Table of Contents[Hide][Show]

 So again, what you eat is very powerful and can lower A1c levels more effectively than medication.

-If you keep at it beyond the first 4 months, you can lower your A1c levels more, with many people achieving and maintaining lower A1c levels over the long term (for years), with diet only!
+If you keep at it beyond the first 4 months, you can lower your A1c levels more, with many people achieving and maintaining lower A1c levels over the long term (for years), with diet and nutrition only!

 Let Us Help You Lower A1c Without Medication